binaryage/totalfinder-web/apple-silicon.md

 3. Type in the following to fully disable SIP: `csrutil disable`
 4. Reboot your Apple Silicon Mac.

-## 3. Disable TotalFinder's architecture check
+## 3. Disabling TotalFinder's architecture check

-First, in `Terminal.app`, run this command:
+1. Run the following command in a Terminal session.
 <pre class="terminal">
 touch ~/.totalfinder-dontcheckarchitecture
 </pre>

+※ If you have multiple users on your Apple Silicon Mac that use TotalFinder, you will need to repeat just the `touch` command above for each user.

-Then force-quit `TotalFinder.app` and launch it again from `Applications`, or use this code while in terminal:
+2. Either run the following command in a Terminal session, or use Activity Monitor to force-quit `TotalFinder.app` and then open it again from `/Applications`.
 <pre class="terminal">
 killall TotalFinder; open /Applications/TotalFinder.app
 </pre>